bigfix/developer.bigfix.com/site/reference/types/bes-computer.md

 # link &lt;html&gt; of &lt;bes computer&gt; : html

-Returns an HTML string containing an &lt;A&lt; tag including the supplied HTML description that, when clicked, will open the given computer&#39;s document (in the BES Console) or its description page (in Web Reports).
+Returns an HTML string containing an &lt;A&gt; tag including the supplied HTML description that, when clicked, will open the given computer&#39;s document (in the BES Console) or its description page (in Web Reports).

 # link &lt;string&gt; of &lt;bes computer&gt; : html

-Returns an HTML string containing an &lt;A&lt; tag including the supplied descriptive string that, when clicked, will open the given computer&#39;s document (in the BES Console) or its description page (in Web Reports).
+Returns an HTML string containing an &lt;A&gt; tag including the supplied descriptive string that, when clicked, will open the given computer&#39;s document (in the BES Console) or its description page (in Web Reports).

 # link href of &lt;bes computer&gt; : string

-The link href property does not return an &lt;A&lt; tag but rather returns the value of the href attribute of the &lt;A&lt; tag that would be constructed by the other link inspectors.
+The link href property does not return an &lt;A&gt; tag but rather returns the value of the href attribute of the &lt;A&gt; tag that would be constructed by the other link inspectors.
 This allows you to create more flexible linking formats.
-(See link of &lt;bes computer&lt;).
+(See link of &lt;bes computer&gt;).
 Note that link href returns a string, not an HTML string.

 # link of &lt;bes computer&gt; : html

-Returns an HTML string containing an &lt;A&lt; tag that when clicked will open the given computer&#39;s document (in the BES Console) or its description page (in Web Reports).
+Returns an HTML string containing an &lt;A&gt; tag that when clicked will open the given computer&#39;s document (in the BES Console) or its description page (in Web Reports).

 # locked flag of &lt;bes computer&gt; : boolean